nicholashibberd/bouncing-vim/README.md

   - toggle the buffer list with `<leader>m`

 * **Buffergator**
-  - open on the right hand side
+  - open at the bottom to be consistent with default Ctrl-P behaviour
+  - set size to 10 rows
   - toggle with `<leader>+b`

 ### <a name="language-specific-settings"></a>Language specific settings